Saturday July 4, 2026 | 12:00 – 2:00pm

 About

-Marissa Gutierrez was the founder and executive director of ARTE, which supported youth in amplifying their voices and organizing for human rights change through the visual arts.
+Marissa Gutierrez-Vicario is currently a Doctoral Fellow in the Art and Art Education department at Teachers College at Columbia University, researching ritualized art-making practices honoring migrant death at the U.S.- Mexico borderland.
+She was the founder and executive director of ARTE: a grassroots, community-based organization based out of New York City that used the visual arts to amplify the voices of young people of color in schools, jails, and community institutions, to organize for human rights change.
 For nearly ten years, Marissa served as an Adjunct Lecturer at the City College of New York and in 2022 was a Voices of Multiplicity (VoM) Artist Resident.
 Marissa holds an M.P.A. from the Wagner School of Public Service at New York University and an M.Ed. from the Harvard Graduate School of Education.
-Marissa is currently a Doctoral Fellow in the Art and Art Education department at Teachers College at Columbia University, researching ritualized art-making practices honoring migrant death at the U.S.-Mexico borderland.

 If you require any accessibility accommodations, please let us know at info@residencyunlimited.org when you RSVP and we will be happy to assist.